-Concrete patching material mixing, placement, placement during cold temperatures, consolidation, and curing shall be in accordance with the manufacturer's recommendations.
+Concrete patching material mixing, placement, placement during cold temperatures, consolidation, and curing shall be per the manufacturer's recommendations.
 A mix may be extended with aggregate per the manufacturer's recommendations up to 90 percent of the manufacturer's maximum extension.
 The maximum aggregate size shall be 3/8 inch for the extending aggregate.